A Note on the Smoothing Problem in Chow's Theorem: Preliminaries and Notation

-In particular, if $\M$ is connected, $\vincl$ admits a unique orbit which coincides with $\M$.
+\end{linenomath*} In particular, if $\M$ is connected, $\vincl$ admits a unique orbit which coincides with $\M$.
 We have thus proved the following version of Chow-Rashevskii's connectivity theorem.
 We say that a sectionally smooth curve on $\M$ is \emph{horizontal} with respect to $\vincl$ if all of its tangent vectors belong to $\vincl$.

 \begin{corollary}[Chow-Rashevskii] Let $\M$ be a finite dimensional paracompact connected smooth manifold and $\vincl$ a smooth bracket-generating distribution on $\M$.
-Then any two points in $\M$ may be connected by a sectionally smooth curve on $\M$ horizontal with respect to $\vincl$. \end{corollary}
+Then $\M$ is \emph{$\vincl$-connected}, i.e. any two points in $\M$ may be connected by a sectionally smooth curve on $\M$ horizontal with respect to $\vincl$. \end{corollary}

+The converse to Chow-Rashevskii's theorem fails, i.e. the bracket-generating condition is not necessary for $\vincl$-connectivity (see \cite{Montgomery}, page 24).

+A necessary and sufficient condition for $\vincl$-connectivity may be obtained as a direct consequence of the following corollary of theorem \ref{thm:orbit} (cf. theorem 7.1 in \cite{Sussmann}).

+\begin{corollary}[Sussmann's condition for $\Dshf$-connectivity] Let $\M$ be a finite dimensional paracompact connected smooth manifold and $\Dshf$ a set of locally defined smooth vector fields on $\M$.
+Then $\M$ is \emph{$\Dshf$-connected} (i.e. $\M$ is an orbit of $\Dshf$) if, and only if,